axme100/blog/content/post/2019-01-30-getting-in-to-a-postgraduate-programs-at-the-unam.md

 Here is the link for the exam: http://www.cepe.unam.mx/exeleaa/index.php?tema=quees&idioma=esp

-I know that it is possible to take this exam at some of the CEPE centers in the United States and other countries, however, when I inquired about taking the exam in Seattle (where the CEPE has a small office but doesn’t give Spanish classes) they had never given the exam and so it was nearly impossible for me to take it in Seattle.
+I know that it is possible to take this exam at some of the CEPE centers in your country of origin and other countries, however, when I inquired about taking the exam in Seattle (where the CEPE has a small office but doesn’t give Spanish classes) they had never given the exam and so it was nearly impossible for me to take it in Seattle.

 # Visas Immigration Status
 If you do not hold a Mexican passport and your stay in Mexico will be longer than 6 months, you will need to apply for a student visa at your local consulate in the United States.
 However, you will need an official carta de aceptación (letter of acceptance) before you are granted your visa so don’t worry about this stage yet.